shwetharam0407/star-stuff/_posts/2019-11-11-mercury_transit.markdown

 </html>

 #### So yeah, this is rare, but why?
 Mercury is the fastest planet and if it orbited on the same plane as the Earth, we would see a transit every 166 days.
-But the orbit of Mercury is inclined and we only see a transit when the orbits cross such that Mercury is directly between the us and the Sun.
+But the orbit of Mercury is inclined and we only see a transit when the orbits cross such that Mercury is directly between us and the Sun.
 The transits of Venus are even rarer.

 #### Micro-Eclipse
 A transit is basically a micro-eclipse.
 Mercury is about the size of our moon but since it's so far away, it can occlude much less of our Sun and is but a small dot on the disk.
 The moon, on the other hand, can cover the disk of the Sun and cause a total eclipse.
 Here's a fun fact: Our moon is moving away from us too and consequently, there will come a time when it can no longer occlude the Sun's disk the way it does now.
 And we won't have total solar eclipses thereafter.